Aloe Vera

 —Side Effects or Negative Effects—

 · Aloe latex contains chemicals (anthraquinones) with such powerful action that they are called cathartics.
-Other laxative herbs (senna, rhubarb, buckhorn, and cascara sagrada) also contain anthraquinones, but aloe's action is considered the most drastic and can cause severe intestinal cramps and .
+Other laxative herbs (senna, rhubarb, buckhorn, and cascara sagrada) also contain anthraquinones, but aloe's action is considered the most drastic and can cause severe intestinal and diarrhea.
 Therefore it is the least recommended for laxative qualities.

 · Aloe latex should not be ingested by pregnant women.
 Its cathartic nature may stimulate uterine contractions and trigger a miscarriage.
 It should not be used by nursing mothers, as the latex can enter the mother's milk and may cause stomach cramps and violent catharsis in infants.